mullenlucas/steerling-app/README.md

 # 📖 Steerling App <a name="about-project"></a>

-> This project creates a fully functional blog app website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
-Made with Ruby on Rails
+> The Steerling project is a mobile web application developed in ROR that lets users manage their budgets.
+Each category in the app has a list of transactions linked with it, allowing users to keep track of their outgoing costs.

-**Steerling App** is a blog application for sharing lessons and experiences on coding with Ruby on Rails!
+**Steerling App** is a bugdet application for users to manage their money transactions and balances

 ## 🛠 Built With <a name="built-with"></a>